mniyas/NL2SQL/README.md

 # NL2SQL

-This project tries to convert Natural Language to Structured Query Language
+This project tries to implement the [SQLNet paper](https://arxiv.org/abs/1711.04436) to convert Natural Language to Structured Query Language